Definition of humanitarian crisis situation

 The Foundation also expects applicant organisations and institutions to have implemented a code of conduct by which they are guided and with which they comply in accordance with ethical and humanitarian guidelines and standards, e.g. the Core Humanitarian Standard on Quality and Accountability (CHS).

-However, a part of the overall grant capital is kept thematically and geographically unrestricted and applicants are encouraged to submit applications for projects that are outside the strategic scope.
-Applications can cover all areas of humanitarian interventions incl. rigid evaluations and pioneering approaches to financing and impact investment initiatives.
+The Humanitarian Crisis Support open call for applications is thematically and geographically unrestricted and applicants are encouraged to submit applications for projects that are within their area of expertise.
+Applications can cover all areas of humanitarian interventions incl. direct service delivery, rigid evaluations and pioneering approaches to financing initiatives.